angelsix/dna-web-data/index.md

 `$$!dna.variablename$$`

-Save the file and if your editor (such as [VS Code](https://code.visualstudio.com/)) supports live updating of the file you will instantly see what you typed gets replaced with the actual contents of the Live Variable named `variablename` inside the Live Data Source with a prefix of `dna`.
+Save the file and if your editor (such as <a href="https://code.visualstudio.com" target="_blank">VS Code</a>) supports live updating of the file you will instantly see what you typed gets replaced with the actual contents of the Live Variable named `variablename` inside the Live Data Source with a prefix of `dna`.

 > *NOTE:* There is no need to provide the official default prefix of `dna`.
 If no prefix is provided then `dna` is presumed.
 This means `$$!dna.variablename$$` would simply become `$$!variablename$$`